idleclicker/code-monkey-meta/rules/era.md

 eras.
 As with a timeline, we might add in bonus eras that provide certain benefits to the rest of game and conditions for getting it.

+Another option to consider is to not have workers and be a solo worker.
+We might have to consider the pros and cons of it.

+(The timed era transitions might not be implemented early since its not typical of a clicker game to have that.)
 The act of transition to the next era, can vary.
 Currently, we might have the player unlock it but one option to consider is a timed game, where eras will auto advance and players compete for a high score,